haxiepie/Canvas-Stealth-Guard/README.md

 ### Purpose

-Sometimes Canvas (or other platforms) freak out if you stop paying attention — it might pause stuff or flag you as inactive.
+Sometimes Canvas (or other platforms) freak out if you stop paying attention, it might pause stuff or flag you as inactive.
 This script makes sure your page *always* looks active, so you don’t get interrupted or accidentally kicked out.
 Here’s what it does:

 * **Fakes Focus:** Makes the page act like it’s always got your attention, even if you’re not looking.
 * **Visibility Hack:** Keeps the page saying “I’m still here!” so it doesn’t get hidden or paused.